How to Choose the Best Backpacking Tent

 A key question when choosing a backpacking tent is, “How livable is the tent?”
 Of course, the scale of livability is subjective, and the answer will depend on what you need to be comfortable.

-In order to cut weight, backpacking tents give up a lot of internal space compared to frontcountry models.
+To cut weight, backpacking tents give up significant internal space compared to frontcountry models.
 Key metrics to look at are tent volume, floor area, vestibule area and interior peak height.
 Analyzing these specs will give you a spatial understanding of a tent.

 If possible, it’s a good idea to set up a tent before you purchase it.
-Lay inside it, get a feel for what it might be like to live in it.
+Lay inside and get a feel for what it might be like to live in it.
 And remember that not all tents with the same floor dimensions are created equal.
-Look for tents with steep (more vertical) sidewalls that will allow you to sit close to a wall without being hunched over.
+Look for tents with steep (more vertical) sidewalls so you can sit close to a wall without being hunched over.
 All else being equal, tents that slant in aggressively rob you of valuable space that steep walls maximize with little weight difference.
-Also get a sense of your storage area, vestibule coverage, number of doors and available gear pockets.
-Check zippers for tight spots when pitched and assess how complicated the tent it is to set up.
-Ease of use is a big part of assessing livability.
+Get a sense of your storage area, vestibule coverage, number of doors and available gear pockets as well.
+Check zippers for tight spots when pitched and assess how complicated the tent is to set up.
+Ease of use is a big livability factor.

 Structure Type

 Structure type refers to whether or not a tent is freestanding, semi-freestanding or non-freestanding.
-It also refers to whether or not the tent is double-wall or single-wall.
-Here’s a rundown of definitions and which MSR backpacking tents are in each category.
+It also often refers to whether or not the tent is double-wall, meaning two layers of fabric (usually the mesh body and the waterproof fly, and the most common design for three-season tents) or single-wall (one fabric layer, often with vents for airflow; mostly found in mountaineering and tarp-style shelters).
+Here’s a rundown of definitions and which category each MSR backpacking tent is in.

 Freestanding

-The poles alone support the structure of the tent.
-It doesn’t need any guy lines or staked-out tension to achieve its pitch.
+The poles alone support the structure of the tent—it doesn’t need any guy lines or staked-out tension to achieve its pitch.
 That said, staking out a freestanding tent and adding support with guy lines is always a good idea since you can pull it tight, get more room inside, and not worry about your tent blowing away while you’re gone.
+All freestanding MSR tents are double-wall.

 Semi-Freestanding

-Relies on the pole structure and staked out tension points or guy lines to achieve its pitch.
+Relies on both the pole structure and staked-out tension points or guy lines to achieve its pitch.
+All semi-freestanding MSR tents are double-wall.

 Non-Freestanding Tarp Shelters

-Built to offer the lightest protection possible, tarp shelters are made with a single wall of fabric and floors typically not included. part of it.
-They are best in fair weather and warm temps, but the Front Range Tarp, with its great coverage and inherent strength, as just as at home in the Alaskan Range as it is in Rocky Mountain National Park in July.
+Built to offer the lightest protection possible, tarp shelters are made with a single wall of fabric, and a floor may or may not be included.
+They require an accessory pole or trekking poles and staked-out guy lines to be pitched.
+Some can be paired together to create a non-freestanding double-wall shelter that has a mesh body and a solid fly (see the Note below).
+They are generally best in fair weather and warm temps, but the Front Range Tarp, with its great coverage and inherent strength, is just as at home in the Alaskan Range as it is in Rocky Mountain National Park in July.

 Tent Fabrics

-As we state in our in-depth tent fabrics blog, understanding tent fabrics is central to choosing the best backpacking tent.
+Understanding tent fabrics is key to choosing the best backpacking tent (read more in our in-depth tent fabrics blog).
 Tents are built mostly of fabrics after all.
-Head to that blog for an in-depth look at tent fabrics.
-Here, we will go over two key aspects when it comes to comparing fabrics of different tent models: denier and waterproof coating.
+There are two key aspects when comparing tent fabrics: denier and waterproof coating.

 Denier

 The “D” stands for denier.
-Denier indicates the thickness of the fibers in the tent fabric.
+Denier indicates the thickness of the fibers in the fabric.
 It’s a unit of density based on the length and weight of a yarn or fiber.
 A single strand of silk is considered 1 denier.
-The denser ripstop nylon of the Hubba Hubba 2 therefore is heavier and bulkier, but also more durable.
+The denser 20-denier ripstop nylon of the Hubba Hubba 2 is heavier and bulkier than some, but it’s also more durable.
 Very often, choosing a backpacking tent based on its weight and bulk is also choosing it based on its expected durability.

-The fabrics are a key feature that make the Hubba Hubba 2 super-versatile and one of the best all-around tents on the market.
+The fabrics are a key feature that make the Hubba Hubba 2 highly versatile and one of the best all-around tents on the market.
 It’s designed to stand up to three-season elements and the rigors of backpacking season after season.

 When shopping for backpacking tents—especially online—it’s a lot of looking at specs.
-In this format, it can be difficult to become attuned to the subtleties that make each model unique, or, more importantly, make certain models more right for what you need.
-Following the Minimum Weight, Packaged Weight and Packed Size with denier information allows for a much more tactile evaluation from a webpage.
+In this format, it can be difficult to become attuned to the subtleties that make each model right, or not, for what you need.
+Pairing the Minimum Weight, Packaged Weight and Packed Size with denier information gives you a more informed evaluation from a webpage.

 Waterproofness